intel/Microsoft-Build2025-Samples/FoundryLocalApp/README.md

 1. **Load the Solution**

-   Open `FoundryLocalApp.sln` located in the `FoundryLocalApp` directory using Visual Studio.
-Please make sure to start Visual Studio as an administrator otherwise
+   Open `FoundryLocalApp.sln` located in the `FoundryLocalApp` directory using Visual Studio. **Important:** Please make sure to start Visual Studio as an administrator otherwise
    Foundry Local service may not start.

 2. **Build the Solution**